btken88/blog/flexbox/flexboxBasics.md

 ### Align Content

-While ``align-items`` is useful when the flex items live on a single row along the main axis, if the content displays across multiple lines, ``align-content`` will take care of arranging and spacing out those lines.
+While ``align-items`` is useful when the flex items live on a single line along the main axis, if the content displays across multiple lines, ``align-content`` will take care of arranging and spacing out those lines.
 There are six possible values for ``align-content``:

 - ``flex-start`` - aligns lines to the beginning of the flex container without space between
 - ``flex-end`` - aligns lines to the end of the flex container without space between